-- exhibits high performance capability in an intellectual, creative, or artistic area; - 2. possesses an unusual capacity for leadership; or - 3. excels in a specific academic field.
-196 provisions for ongoing screening and selection of students who perform or show potential for performing at remarkably high levels of accomplishment in the areas defined in the Texas Education Code (TEC), §29.121;
+- 1. exhibits high performance capability in an intellectual, creative, or artistic area; - 2. possesses an unusual capacity for leadership; or - 3. excels in a specific academic field.198

 Your school district must develop written policies on student identification that are approved by the local board of trustees and disseminated to parents.
 These policies must include the following: